 It also prevents hyperflexion/sliding.
 Isolated injuries are known to cause the greatest instability at 90° of flexion.

-Most of the PCL injuries occur by direct blow to direct blow to proximal tibia with a flexed knee as in dashboard injury, during a football tackle.
+Most of the PCL injuries occur by a direct blow to direct blow to proximal tibia with a flexed knee as in dashboard injury, during a football tackle.

-Both these examples result in a posteriorly directed force and a varus hyperextension force, leading to posterolateral cruciate ligament injury and posterolateral capsular ruptures.
+Both these examples result in a posteriorly directed force and a varus hyperextension force, leading to a posterolateral cruciate ligament injury and posterolateral capsular ruptures.

 The injury may also result from noncontact hyperflexion with a plantar-flexed foot.
 Hyperextension injury is also known.